Large Language Model-Driven Full-Component Evolution of Adaptive Large Neighborhood Search: Methodology

-To maintain population diversity, the study uses MAP-Elites to build an elite archive by mapping solutions into a behavior feature space (Behavior Descriptors).
-For common components such as destroy/repair operators, acceptance rules, and weight updaters, a unified 2D feature space is used: solution quality vs.\ solution stability.
-This highlights the key trade-off and helps keep strong candidates along the Pareto frontier.
+To maintain population diversity, MAP-Elites is utilized to build an elite archive based on behavior feature space (behavior descriptors).
+This grid-based partitioning ensures the coexistence of candidates with distinct search patterns.
+For most components, a two-dimensional (2D) feature space is used: \textit{diversity} and \textit{stability}.
+The latter is calculated as $1 / (1 + \sigma(gaps))$.